-MAT098 College Preparatory Math 3 Prerequisite: Grade of C- or better MAT077
+MAT098 College Preparatory Math 3

-Varied Credit This course is a continuation of MAT074 and MAT077.
+DEVELOPMENTAL CREDIT TYPE This course is a continuation of MAT074 and MAT077.
 Students will work at their own pace through modules 9 and 10.
 Using a computerbased delivery system, students will master objectives over the topics of radical and rational expressions and equations.
 It is designed for students who have completed Modules 1 - 8 and need to prepare for Calculus level classes.
 Completion of Modules 9 and 10 is required for 2 hours of credit.